How to Get Rid of Forehead Acne for Good in 5 Steps

 How to Get Rid of Forehead Acne

-1. Exfoliate with Salicylic Acid
+1. Deep Clean Pores With Salicylic Acid

 Salicylic acid is one of the best acne-fighting ingredients out there.
-It cuts through excess sebum and sloughs away dead skin cells to clear blackheads, whiteheads, and breakouts on forehead.
+It cuts through excess sebum and sloughs away dead skin cells to clear blackheads, whiteheads, and breakouts on your forehead.

-2. Reach for Retinol
+2. Resurface With Retinol

 Retinol isn't just for anti-aging.
 You can use it to get rid of forehead acne too.
 Or acne anywhere for that matter.